henrysky/astroNN/docs/source/neuralnets/GalaxyGan2017.rst

 ---------------------------------

-GalaxyGAN2017 is a astroNN neural network implementation from the paper (arXiv:1702.00403_), GalaxyGAN2017 is inherited from astroNN's CNNBase class defined in astroNN.models.NeuralNetBases
+GalaxyGAN2017 is a astroNN neural network implementation from the paper (arXiv:1702.00403_), GalaxyGAN2017 is inherited from astroNN's CGANBase class defined in astroNN.models.NeuralNetBases

 You can create GalaxyGAN2017 via